antirez/disque/README.md

 Step 7: this happens when nobody knows about a job, like when a client acknowledged a wrong job ID.

-TIMER, every N seconds (starting with 3 minutes), for every acknowledged job in memory:
+TIMER, from time to time (exponential backoff with random error), for every acknowledged job in memory:

-1. If job state is `acknowledged`, call `START-GC(job)`.
-Reschedule TIMER call with an exponential delay.
+1. call `START-GC(job)`.

 FAQ
 ===